Aakash67/Multiple_Disease_Prediction/README.md

 | 5    | Parkinson's Disease       | SVM   | 88%    |
 | 6    | Diabetes Disease       | Logistic Regression   | 76%    |

-Note: Accuracy values are indicative and may vary based on dataset and model improvements.